Mastercard/open-banking-reference-application-australia/README.md

 ![landing page](docs/landing-page.png)

 ### 4. Create your first customer
 To access any financial data, first you need to create a customer.
-In the prompted screen provide a unique Customer ID.
-This identifier will be used by MOBS to request financial data of the customer via API calls.
+Provide a unique identifier for the customer.
 To proceed further, select **Next**.

 ![create customer page](docs/create-customer.png)

 ### 5. Add a bank account to customer

 Now that you have a **Customer ID**, the next step is to add a bank account.
-The prompted screen lists a name of the Financial Institution and credentials to use during Connect flow.
+The screen lists a name of the Financial Institution and credentials to use during Connect flow.
 To start, select **Connect Bank Account**:

 ![add bank account page](docs/add-bank-account.png)